Reuse your electricals

 Icons of electricals

-Waste Electrical and Electronic Equipment (WEEE) is generally, anything with a plug, battery or cable including:
+Waste Electrical and Electronic Equipment (WEEE) is generally any item that is discarded with a plug, battery or cable including:

 • Small household appliances